 CANDIDATE NAME

 CENTRE NUMBER CANDIDATE NUMBER

-ADDITIONAL MATHEMATICS
+ADDITIONAL MATHEMATICS 0606/12

-Paper 1 Oct October/November 2020
+Paper 1 October/November 2020

 2 hours

 You must answer on the question paper.

 - Answer all questions. - Use a black or dark blue pen.
-You may use an HB pencil for any diagrams or graphs. - Write your name, centre number and candidate number in the boxes at the top of the page. - Write your answer to each question in the space provided. - Do not use an erasable pen or correction fluid. - Do not write on any bar codes. - You should use a calculator where appropriate. - You must show all necessary working clearly; no marks will be given for unsupported answers from a calculator.
+You may use an HB pencil for any diagrams or graphs. - Write your name, centre number and candidate number in the boxes at the top of the page. - Write your answer to each question in the space provided. - Do not use an erasable pen or correction fluid. - Do not write on any bar codes. - You should use a calculator where appropriate. - You must show all necessary working clearly; no marks will be given for unsupported answers from a calculator. - Give non-exact numerical answers correct to 3 significant figures, or 1 decimal place for angles in degrees, unless a different level of accuracy is specified in the question.